Ryzen: Release

-AMD announced a new series of processors on December 13, 2016, named "Ryzen", and delivered them in Q1 2017, the first of several generations.
+AMD announced a new series of processors on December 13, 2016, named Ryzen, and delivered them in Q1 2017, the first of several generations.
 The 1000 series featured up to eight cores and sixteen threads, with a 52% instructions per cycle (IPC) increase over their prior CPU products, namely AMD's previous Excavator microarchitecture.

 The second generation of Ryzen processors, the Ryzen 2000 series, released in April 2018, featured the Zen+ microarchitecture.
 The aggregate performance increased 10% (of which approximately 3% was IPC and 6% was clock frequency).
 Most importantly, Zen+ fixed the cache and memory latencies that had been major weak points.

-The third generation of Ryzen processors launched on July 7, 2019, based on AMD's Zen 2 architecture, featuring significant design improvements with a 15% average IPC boost, a doubling of floating point capability to a full 256-bit-wide execution data path much like Intel's Haswell released in 2014, a shift to an multi-chip module (MCM) style "chiplet" package design, and a further shrink to Taiwan Semiconductor Manufacturing Company (TSMC)'s 7 nm fabrication process.
+The third generation of Ryzen processors launched on July 7, 2019, based on AMD's Zen 2 architecture, featuring significant design improvements with a 15% average IPC boost, a doubling of floating point capability to a full 256-bit-wide execution data path much like Intel's Haswell released in 2014, a shift to an multi-chip module (MCM) style chiplet package design, and a further shrink to Taiwan Semiconductor Manufacturing Company (TSMC)'s 7 nm fabrication process.

-On June 16, 2020 AMD announced new Ryzen 3000XT series processors with increased boost clocks and other small performance enhancements compared to 3000X processors.
+On June 16, 2020, AMD announced new Ryzen 3000XT series processors with increased boost clocks and other small performance enhancements compared to 3000X processors.

-On October 8, 2020 AMD announced the Zen 3 architecture for their Ryzen 5000 series processors, featuring a 19% IPC improvement over Zen 2, while being built on the same 7 nm TSMC node with out-of-the-box operating boost frequencies exceeding 5 GHz for the first time since AMD's Piledriver.
+On October 8, 2020, AMD announced the Zen 3 architecture for their Ryzen 5000 series processors, featuring a 19% IPC improvement over Zen 2, while being built on the same 7 nm TSMC node with out-of-the-box operating boost frequencies exceeding 5 GHz for the first time since AMD's Piledriver.
 This was followed by an unusually short stop-gap release of Ryzen 6000 mobile-only series processors on January 4, 2022, using the modestly changed Zen 3+ core on a 6 nm process by TSMC, with claims up to 15% performance uplift gains from frequency rather than IPC.

 The Ryzen 7000 series was released September 27, 2022 for desktops, featuring the new Zen 4 core with a 13% uplift in IPC and 15% increase in frequency for a claimed nearly 30% in single thread performance.
 The Ryzen 7000 series also features a brand new AM5 socket and uses DDR5 memory.

-In mid 2024, AMD confirms to announce a new grounds-up redesign of Ryzen named "Zen 5" stemming from a leaked slide by Zen father and legendary chip architect Jim Keller who worked with AMD to release the first Ryzen chips in 2017.
-Jim Keller, leading the new RISC-V team at Tenstorrent, claims absolute dominance in integer performance in a specific INTSPEC benchmark slide which was taken down.